 No one ever saw the coming of the seismic shift that was caused by the CoronaVirus.
-One thing that a number of us predicted correctly as we ushered 2020 was the increased focus by Policy Makers and Regulators on Big Tech and Fintech.
+So one thing that a number of us predicted correctly as we ushered 2020 was the increased digital focus by Policy Makers and Regulators on Big Tech and Fintech.

 Boy, were we on the mark!
 From Alibaba’s Ant Group about to hit the reset button courtesy of the Chinese Communist Party to America’s Big Tech antitrust woes, stuff really hit the fan.
 Not a moment’s boredom.